Ntropish/s-validator/docs/extensibility.md

 console.log(validatedUser.phone); // -> "(123) 456-7890"
 ```

-By extending the `s.Schema` class, you can create powerful, reusable, and type-safe validators that are seamlessly integrated into the `s-val` ecosystem.
+By extending the `s.Schema` class, you can create powerful, reusable, and type-safe validators that are seamlessly integrated into the `s-validator` ecosystem.